adieyal/sd-dynamic-prompts/docs/tutorial.md

 # Introduction

 Constructing good prompts for Stable Diffusion can be difficult, especially if you're trying to learn through trial and error.
-Dynamic Prompts is an extension for Automatic1111's webui that let's you test dozens or hundreds of prompts at the same time by making tweaks to your base prompt.
+Dynamic Prompts is an extension for Automatic1111's webui that lets you test dozens or hundreds of prompts at the same time by making tweaks to your base prompt.

 Let's see how this works.